rvagg/archived-bustermove/README.md

 A simple drop-in replacement for [Buster](http://busterjs.org/) in Node.js.

-Uses [node-tap](https://github.com/isaacs/node-tap) as the test runner for now (probably until the the standard Buster test runner is working on Node 0.10).
+Uses [node-tap](https://github.com/isaacs/node-tap) as the test runner when in Node and [tape](https://github.com/substack/tape) when used packaged in **Browserify** (yes, that's right!
+You can run TAP tests, written in Buster-style, in the browser!
+That's surely worth an M.C.
+Hammer dance?).

 Supports basic Buster functionality, including [Sinon](http://sinonjs.org/) and [referee](https://github.com/busterjs/referee) integration and structured test suites: